Discount Utah Lift Tickets

 Buying Utah Lift Tickets

 Utah lift tickets are across the board probably the best value in the whole country.
 You get world class skiing, deep snow, tons of vertical, fewer crowds, and all for less than you would pay in other states for similar conditions.
-While Park City and The Canyons are going to top out at over $100/day, we have deals with resorts like Alta and Snowbird that will be in the range of $65/day.
+While Park City, The Canyons, and Deer Valley are going to top out at over $100/day, we usually have deals with resorts like Alta and Snowbird that will be in the range of $65/day.
 Think about the most heralded resorts in the country: Jackson Hole, Vail, Breckenridge, Big Sky, Sun Valley.
 They are all going to charge you way more to ski hills that on their best day are only as good as Snowbird and Alta.
-The range in cost of Utah lift tickets in the 2015-16 ski season will be between $32-$101, which is Sundance on the low end and Park City/Canyons on the high.
-Park City and the Canyons built an interconnect gondola this spring for $50 million, so you can expect those lift tickets to go up to $110 or so per day.
+The range in cost of Utah lift tickets in the 2018-19 ski season will be between $40-$160, which is Cherry Peak on the low end and Deer Valley on the high.
+Park City and the Canyons built an interconnect gondola for $50 million, which is pretty sweet, but has increased their lift ticket prices in recent years.

 The Trick to Buying Utah Lift Tickets